 Find out how your organization can tap into Olin resources for Corporations

 If you’re interested in Olin talent for an immediate or future position, check out the various recruiting events sponsored by our Weston Career Center.

 - Each fall in St. Louis, Meet the Firms events connect students with prospective employers at business school career fairs hosted at the Charles F. Knight Executive Education & Conference Center.

 - In January, Road Shows bring our students and employer relations team to various areas (New York, Chicago, and Silicon Valley) for company visits, networking receptions, and occasional interviews.
 Hosting students builds awareness for your company and gives you an opportunity to preview our talent on your home ground.

-MBA Mentor Program
+Olin Mentor Program

 Lunch with a Pro

 Through Lunch with a Pro, students meet informally with alumni over lunch.
 Students ask questions such as, What is it really like to work in such areas as corporate finance, investment banking, or marketing?
 Is there a typical career path?
 What are the pros and cons of working for a large multinational firm versus a smaller company?
 Your answers help guide students in their job search.
 To get involved in Lunch with a Pro, contact Emily Mahon at 314-935-8495 or firstname.lastname@example.org.